 Celebrated on the second lunar day of Shukla Paksha in the Kartika month, Bhai Dooj is quite similar to the festival of Raksha Bandhan.
-It is celebrated during after Diwali and in Southern India, the festival of Bhai Dooj is known as Yama Dwitiya.
+It is celebrated after Diwali and in Southern India, the festival of Bhai Dooj is known as Yama Dwitiya.

 It is a festival that celebrates the relationship between a brother and sister who, when the time comes, turn into each other’s protectors.
 So, typically, on the day of the festival, the sisters pray for the longevity, prosperity, and well-being of their brothers.

-It is believed that a sister putting tilak on his brother’s forehead ensures that he never comes across any kind of hardships and also gets protection from all kinds of deceit and hindrances in his life.
+It is believed that a sister putting tilak on her brother’s forehead ensures that he never comes across any kind of hardships and also gets protection from all kinds of deceit and hindrances in his life.

-Also known as Bhai Teeka, Bhai Pota and Bhau Teej this festival is celebrated with great fervour in the Hindu community.
+Also known as Bhai Teeka, Bhai Phota and Bhau Teej this festival is celebrated with great fervour in the Hindu community.
 On this day, married women invite their brothers to their in-laws' home to celebrate this festival.
 The sisters apply tika or tilak on the forehead of their brothers and wish for their prosperity and well-being.

 Like any other festival, there are a couple of legends associated with Bhai Dooj as well.
 According to one such legend, Lord Krishna, after killing the demon king Narakasura, visited his sister, Goddess Subhadra's house where she welcomed him with much love.